 Book a tee time at Stone Ridge Golf Course.
 Just a few minutes’ drive out of the city, this picturesque golf course ends with an exciting hole over the water — right in line with Elliot Lake’s nautical charm.
 The golf course also hosts a beloved restaurant for after your excursion on the fairways.

+Check out one of the areas many, many hikes, or head up to the Elliot Lake Fire Tower and marvel at the panoramic view.
 The views from Mount Dufour Ski Area are also impressive, and the hill keeps its promise of no lines.
 After a long day of skiing, check out the local favourite, Fireside Classic Grill, famous for serving ice-cold brews and delicious food.

 Hike through the marshes at Sheriff Creek Wildlife Sanctuary, where you’ll be sure to see water lilies and wildlife.
 Westview Park, a city park with a playground and an unrivaled view of Elliot Lake, offers several walking and hiking trails for the adventurer.